TZF-365/sta/sta/content/english/_index.md

 banner:
-  title : "Let us solve your critical <br> creative challanges" image : "images/banner-art.svg" content : "we will with you to identify, research, plan and solve your problems and keep them solved."
+  title : "Let us solve your critical <br> creative challanges" image : "images/banner-art.svg" content : "We will with you to identify, research, plan and solve your problems and keep it that way."
   button:
     enable : true
     label : "Contact Us"